electric-sql/electric/docs/api/http.md

 ### Control messages

-The client will then recieve an `up-to-date` control message at the end of the response data:
+The client will then receive an `up-to-date` control message at the end of the response data:

 ```json
 {"headers": {"control": "up-to-date"}}
 ```

 This indicates that the client has all the data that the server was aware of when fulfilling the request.
-The client can then switch into live mode to recieve real-time updates.
+The client can then switch into live mode to receive real-time updates.

 ::: info Must-refetch
 Note that the other control message is `must-refetch` which indicates that the client must throwaway their local shape data and re-sync from scratch: